HBenipal/study-hub/README.md

 #### Authentication
 - The authentication system is pretty standard, we support logging in with username/password and github OAuth.
 Passwords are hashed, of course.
-- On the backend, the authentication system is session based, idential to our setup in homework assignments (but in Go)
+- On the backend, the authentication system is session based.
 ### Security
 - All API endpoints other than the authentication ones are protected, ie only users with a valid ongoing session can access info related to rooms and documents.
 - For websockets, the initial websocket connection is only completed if the user is authentication.
 In Go, we first get a usual HTTP request which is then upgraded to websocket.
 The authentication check happens before upgrading to websockets